tempranova/erasmiana-digital/README.md

 Interface
+- Nice layout to consider that feels more SOLID: https://archivum.org/
 - Adding general sources to letter front page and note about how assembled/created
 - Sorting letters by dates, people, etc
 - Adding a direct match text search